6 grants to help address mental health in schools

 The role of grants in supporting mental health initiatives

-Grants for mental health services in schools are critical today.
+Today, grants for mental health services in schools are critical.
 They finance essential programs that provide direct support to students, faculty, and staff.
 At a time when many schools face substantial funding deficits, these grants offer indispensable aid, helping educational institutions maintain and enhance essential mental health services.

 When used appropriately, grants for school mental health programs can provide supplemental funds that are vital in supporting underfunded or inaccessible programs.
 Grant money means new initiatives can begin, or existing programs can be expanded or revamped.